How to Clean a Dishwasher Filter (Step-by-Step Guide)

 Warning: Never use wire brushes, scouring pads, or abrasive cleaners on a dishwasher filter.
 The fine mesh tears easily, and a damaged filter allows food particles to recirculate onto your dishes.
 Stick to soft bristles only.

-Step 5: Reinstall the Filter
+Step 5: reinstall the filter

 If your model has a flat mesh screen, place that back in first.
 Then insert the cylindrical filter into the opening and twist clockwise until it clicks or locks into place.

-Replace the bottom rack, and you are done.
+Replace the bottom rack, and you’re done.

 Filter clean but dishes still coming out wrong?
 The problem may be further downstream.
 See our guide on what to check when your dishwasher is still not draining after cleaning the filter.